 The results indicate type, and intensity of damages caused by wild hogs, and may serve as useful baseline information to compare with future assessment of damage.

-No licensing requirements exist for landowners or their designees.
-In order to renew each year, exemption holders are required to report the number of hogs killed on their property and the manner in which they were killed to TWRA.
+- Although no licensing requirements exist for landowners or their designees, exemption holders are required to report the number of hogs killed on their property and the manner in which they were killed to TWRA.

-Landowners may also take advantage of technical assistance provided by TWRA to help with a trapping program or additional wild hog control techniques.
+- Landowners may also take advantage of Tennessee wildlife animal control assistance to help with a trapping program and/or additional wild hog control techniques.
+Other technical assistance can be acquired by contacting USDA Wildlife Services at 615-736-5506.

-- This Proclamation acknowledges the significant importance of Tennessee’s agricultural industry to the State’s economy and well-being.
-It is further acknowledged that wild, or wild appearing, hogs have a growing detrimental impact to this industry.
-In consideration of this, and noting in particular the challenges faced in dispatching wild hogs throughout a crop’s growing season, the Executive Director may authorize the use of alternative manner and means of dispatching wild hogs by Agency personnel and/or their representative to protect agricultural property from such impacts.
+- The TWRA acknowledges the significant importance of Tennessee’s agricultural industry to the State’s economy and well-being.
+It is further acknowledged that wild, or wild-appearing, hogs have a growing detrimental impact on this industry.
+In consideration of this, and noting, in particular, the challenges faced in dispatching wild hogs throughout a crop’s growing season, the Executive Director may authorize the use of alternative manner and means of dispatching wild hogs by Agency personnel and/or their representative to protect agricultural property from such impacts.

-- Individuals licensed to hunt bears may take wild hogs during any proclaimed bear-dog hunt.
+Wild hogs can only be taken on designated public areas, summarized below.
+Refer to specific regulations for individual WMAs for more details.
+Individuals licensed to hunt bears may also take wild hogs during any proclaimed bear-dog hunt.

 In Region 1, Big Hill Pond State Park(McNairy Co.)
 Huntable Lands: The portion that is south of the railroad tracks is open to hunting during the statewide seasons.
 Wild hogs may be taken during deer season by licensed deer hunters.

 In Region III, wild hogs may be taken incidental to deer hunts on the following WMAs: Alpine Mountain, Bridgestone-Firestone Centennial Wilderness, Catoosa, Skinner Mountain, Standing Stone State Forest, and Tellico Lake.
-Wild hogs may be taken on any deer or bear hunt on South Cherokee WMA.
+Wild hogs may be taken on any deer or bear hunt, by licensed hunters, on South Cherokee WMA.
 There are also the following wild hog control seasons in which the use of dogs is permitted: two five-day control seasons on Catoosa WMA and one three-day control season on Skinner Mountain WMA.

 Wild hogs are known carriers of at least 45 different parasites and diseases that pose a threat to livestock, pets, wildlife, and in some cases, human health.
 The United States Department of Agriculture recognizes these risks and recommends the following precautions when handling deceased wild hogs: